VICWATER JOBS BOARD

 - Licence or competency in the use of excavation equipment, is not required but a willingness to obtain is essential.

-- Current Medium Rigid Drivers licence.
+- Current Medium Rigid Drivers licence is preferred (a willingness to obtain is essential).

 Working at North East Water